 Railway apprenticeship and the night shift

-Awful!
-I didn't like it at all.
-I was OK up until (about 1 o'clock) because we had the same breaks at night as we had during the day.
-At 10 o'clock in the morning we had a tea break so at 10 o'clock at night we had a tea break and then at one o'clock we packed up for an hour which was fine but I could never get going after that.
-After two.
-I did start working but I was never at my best after that on nights and then … so we finished about half seven.
+When I started on nights it was awful!
+I didn’t like it at all.
+I was OK up until about 1 o’clock because we had the same breaks at night as we had during the day.
+At 10 o’clock in the morning we had a tea break so at 10 o’clock at night we had a tea break, and then at one o’clock we packed up for an hour which was fine but I could never get going after that.
+After two o’clock I did start working but I was never at my best after that on nights and then we finished about half seven.

 I got married in 1951 and stayed on what had become British Railways until the summer of 1954 when we moved to Ongar in Essex.
 I found a job in a small works which did rebuilds on diesel and petrol engines in addition to contract machining for Napier Aero engines.

 I was not too happy there and after a couple of years I saw an advert for two engineers for the Bank of England printing works.
 It was being built to replace the existing one in London, which was not big enough and had no room for expansion.
 They wanted one engineer with knowledge of printing machines and one with experience of grinders.
 I’d never set eyes on a printing machine but I had some, but not very much, experience of grinding machines so I applied for this one and to my amazement got the job.
 I stayed there for 32 years until I retired in 1988.